ZjanPreijde/Java-Programming-Masterclass/README.md

     break;
   default:
-    // code if none of above conditions is met break; // Not really necessary, but recommended to do it anyway }
+    // code if none of above conditions is met break; /* Not really necessary, but recommended to do it anyway*/ } // end switch
 ```

 #### For Loop (Lecture 42/43/44)